Gallery North announces our campaign to build the

 Terence Netter Creative Center

-Gallery North is excited to announce its plans for the Terence Netter Creative Center, an all-new building on its campus which will add a second, larger project space for exhibitions, as well as a new café and an outdoor performance space.
-It will provide artists with more opportunities to explore new creative possibilities and enhance Gallery North as a cultural meeting point where people can come together to enjoy art, exchange diverse ideas, and contribute to our
+Gallery North is excited to announce its plans for the Terence Netter Creative Center, an all-new building on its campus which will add a second, larger project space for exhibitions, as well as a new café, a community art library, and an expansive new green space.
+It will provide artists with more opportunities to explore new creative possibilities and enhance Gallery North as a cultural meeting point where people can come together to enjoy art, exchange diverse ideas, and contribute to our community.

 The Terence Netter Creative Center will add an expansive exhibition/project space to Gallery North’s campus, fulfilling an increasing need for space among emerging young artists in our local community and at Stony Brook University.
 The project space will increase our ability to give voice to the area’s diverse communities, and also allow Gallery North to host large school groups, expanding our outreach capabilities to underserved communities in the area.